-The energy crisis followed the acute COVID-19 induced crisis.
+The above mentioned Ukrainian refugees crisis and the energy crisis followed the acute COVID-19 induced crisis.
 In order to help support the post COVID-19 socio-economic recovery, the EU delivered EUR 100 million of emergency Macro Financial Assistance, of which the last tranche was disbursed in October 2021.
 An additional EUR 21.4 million in budget support assistance to support reforms and the fight against COVID-19 in the police sector and EUR 15 million to mitigate the socio-economic impact of the COVID-19 pandemic were also disbursed by the European Commission in September 2021.
+Moreover to face the energy crisis the EU has already delivered a budget support programme of EUR 60 million to support vulnerable Moldovan customers.
+The EU has also approved a MFA of EUR 150 million and is delivering EUR15 million from the Foreign Policy Instruments rapid response mechanism of NDICI.
+In order to support Moldova host Ukrainian refugees the EU has delivered EUR13 million in humanitarian assistance.

 The EU already provides assistance in order to improve the long-term energy security and efficiency of Moldova.
 This includes, for example, the 'Moldova Energy Efficiency' programme, the first nation-wide energy efficiency undertaking in Moldova.
 The project will mainly target public buildings (schools, kindergartens, hospitals, municipal/governmental buildings frequently used by citizens) and modernise them in order to improve their energy efficiency.
-The total investment is estimated at around EUR 94 million and includes an EU grant of EUR 15 million, co-financing loans from the European Investment Bank and the European Bank of Reconstruction and Development, as well as a contribution from the Government of Moldova.
-Additional support for energy efficiency is foreseen under the forthcoming Annual Action Programme for 2021.
+The total investment is estimated at around EUR 78 million and includes an EU grant of EUR 15 million, co-financing loans from the European Investment Bank and the European Bank of Reconstruction and Development, as well as a contribution from the Government of Moldova.
+Additional support for energy efficiency is foreseen under the forthcoming Second Individual Measure for Moldova 2021 (Annual Action Programme for 2021).

-However, taking into consideration the significant increase in gas prices, the vulnerability of domestic consumers (especially socially vulnerable families) and the fragility of the domestic economy, additional support is needed to ensure sustainable public finances and to prevent a possible emergency arising from a widespread lack of access to affordable heating while keeping the reform and growth momentum.
+However, taking into consideration the significant increase in gas prices and the consequent increase in electricity prices beyond the winter season, the vulnerability of domestic consumers (especially socially vulnerable families) and the fragility of the domestic economy now also impacted by the war at its borders and the economic strain from housing such a large number of refugees, additional support is needed to ensure sustainable public finances and to prevent a possible emergency arising from a widespread lack of access to affordable heating while keeping the reform and growth momentum.
 In line with the future 2021-2027 Multiannual Indicative Programme (MIP) for EU support to the Republic of Moldova, the situation calls for a new budget support programme targeting the immediate financial needs of Moldova and supporting the country's plan to support vulnerable households in the short and mid-term as well as to provide assistance to sustain socio-economic growth and decent living conditions both for women and men.